0xacn/discordbot/README.md

 # firstdiscordbot

-First discord bot with commands for mods admins and for users to play music etc.
+First discord bot made by me with commands for mods admins and for users to play music etc.